Geekamacker/U6143_ssd1306/README.md

 ---

-## For older 0.91 inch LCD without MCU (Python demo)
+## For older 0.91\" LCD without MCU (Python demo)

-- For the older version LCD without MCU controller, you can use the python demo.
+For the older version LCD without MCU controller, you can use the Python demo.

-- Install dependent libraries:
+Install dependent libraries:

 ```bash
 sudo apt-get update